 Was it my fate, that day, to feed that fire?
 Of course it was.
-Yet something else was happening as well.
+Yet something else happened as well.
 Every stick that disappeared took something with it: a little bit of the lethargy, a part of the despair and some of the stuckness I’d been feeling also disappeared.

 And in their place?
 Inspiration was returning.

-If you’re not reading this as metaphor, I can say a few things about what it has to do with coaching.
+If you haven’t been reading this as metaphor, here’s what this has to do with coaching.